nabusman/AMZN-Scrape/README.md

 NOTE: If the design of the Amazon.com's product catalog changes the scraper will break; this is not intended to be a production system.

 Built using: Python 2.8.7 and MySQL 5

+To use rename settings-default.config to settings.config and enter your settings.